serialport/node-serialport/UPGRADE_GUIDE.md

 Upgading from 9x to 10x
 -------------

+- Typscript types are now available for all packages
 - Serialport no longer supports Node 10
 - `baudRate` on `serialport` and `@serialport/stream` packages is no longer defaulted to 9600
 - All parser packages now have named exports
-- Typscript types are now availalbe for all packages
 - Bindings have moved from `@serialport/bindings` to `@serialport/bindings-cpp` they are shipped with `prebuildify` and no longer require a download.
 - `@serialport/bindings-cpp` now leverages N-API and shouldn't need to be upgraded for every node release.

-stop bits are incorrect
-baudRate is now required
+- baudRate is now required
-mock bindings no longer has a concept of "ready" bindings now have a new interface with bindings-cpp stream no longer has a list method
+- bindings and mock bindings now have a new interface with bindings-cpp
+- stream no longer has a list method

-serialport package no longer has a static bindings property
+- serialport package no longer has a static bindings property

+TODO
+- stop bits are incorrect

 Upgrading from 8.x to 9.x